Plot thickens? Lawyer whose father-in-law is oligarch pleads guilty in Russian probe

-A lawyer who is the son-in-law of a Ukranian-Russian oligarch named in the controversial Donald Trump dossier pleaded guilty on Tuesday to lying to investigators in special counsel Robert Mueller's Russia probe.
+A lawyer who is the son-in-law of a Russian oligarch named in the controversial Donald Trump dossier pleaded guilty on Tuesday to lying to investigators in special counsel Robert Mueller's Russia probe.

-It is not clear to what extent Alex van der Zwaan, 33, may be cooperating with Mueller; an agreement signed last week says only that he won't be further prosecuted for false statements he made in November and December in exchange for his plea.
+It is not clear to what extent Alex van der Zwaan may be helping Mueller, who is investigating Russian interference in the 2016 election and possible ties to the Trump campaign.
+A plea agreement signed last week doesn't mention cooperation as a condition.

-Van der Zwaan's attorney said in federal court in Washington that there is "some possibility" his client would not face a long sentence — but because he doesn't have a criminal record, he might only get a few months even even without a cooperation deal.

-Van der Zwaan, who spent a decade at the powerhouse firm Skadden, Arps, Slate Meagher & Flom, admitted to the sole count of making false statements about his communications with former Trump campaign aide Rick Gates.
+Van der Zwaan, the fourth person to plea guilty in the Russia probe, admitted in federal court to the sole count of making false statements about his communications with former Trump campaign aide Rick Gates.

 Gates and his longtime business associate, former Trump campaign chief Paul Manafort, were indicted in October on charges of money laundering, conspiracy and other offenses tied to their lobbying on behalf of Ukrainian political figures.